-You can also customize your MFA flow with Auth0 rules to only require MFA in specific circumstances or force a particular factor to be used.
+You can also customize your MFA flow using Auth0 rules to require MFA in specific circumstances or force a particular factor to be used.
+To learn more, read Customize Adaptive MFA with Rules and Sample Use Cases: Rules with Authorization.

+In the Factors section, choose the factors that you want to enable with toggles.
 Any or all of these factors can be enabled simultaneously.
 When logging in the first time, the user will be shown the most secure factor available but will be allowed to choose another factor to use if you have more than one factor enabled in the Dashboard.
-The SMS and Duo factors require further setup.
-You will have to click on the factor and fill in a few further settings before continuing.
+The SMS and Cisco Duo factors require further configuration.
+Click on the factor and configure settings before continuing.

 Always: MFA is always triggered for all logins.
 Users will be able to use any of the factors enabled in the Dashboard.